oemof/tespy/docs/basic_tutorials.rst

 applications.

-If you want to learn more about the details of the different parts of the software, you should also have a look at the :ref:`Documentation section <modules_label>` after the first steps.
+If you want to learn more about the details of the different parts of the software, you should also have a look at this :ref:`documentation section <building_blocks_label>` after the first steps.
 If you have any questions please reach out to the :ref:`TESPy community <community_label>`.
 There are regular online meetings as well as a discussion forum on GitHub.